mansi-manhas/fireworks-javascript-canvas/README.md

-# fireworks-javascript-canvas
-creating fireworks on mouse movement and clicks using canvas in javascript
+## Creating fireworks on mouse movement and mouse clicks: using canvas and javascript